-This Easy Garlic Parmesan Roasted Cauliflower is seriously the best side dish with its browned and caramelized cauliflower bits, creamy melted Parmesan cheese, and plenty of garlic and lemon.
-Jump to Recipe keyboard_arrow_down
+This Easy Pan Roasted Cauliflower is seriously the best side dish with its browned and caramelized cauliflower bits, creamy melted Parmesan cheese, and plenty of garlic and lemon.

-This easy cauliflower recipe will quickly rise to the top as your favorite side dish.
+So now let's talk about this pan-roasted cauliflower recipe!
+It will quickly rise to the top as one of your favorite side dishes.
 The cauliflower is roasted until it's browned and crispy.
-It's served with plenty of garlic, Parmesan cheese, and fresh lemon juice.
-It's a favorite along with this Grilled Cauliflower and the Best Cauliflower Mash.
+Then it is served with plenty of garlic, Parmesan cheese, and fresh lemon juice.

 Here's what to do: